zachartmann/Tutorial10_Group-1/Report.md

 * Relationship Managers need to have an established profile (depending on the age, sex, culture, language proficiency, experience and product knowledge) because in the current situation, customers are allocated based on RM’s expertise

 ## **Empathy Maps**
+Empathy maps help immerse us in our stakeholders' environment in order to better understand them.
+The empathy map for customers, relationship managers and the major travel company, in order, follow:
 ### Empathy Map - Customers
 ![Image of Customers Empathy Map](./diagrams/EmpathyMap-Customer.png)